edadma/funl-old/src/docs/index.md

 # Introduction

 *FunL* (pronounced "funnel") is a functional dynamically typed scripting language.
 The name FunL stands for "fun language", but it can also stand for "functional language".
-One goal in creating FunL was to make a scripting language that would be as enjoyable and convenient to use as Python but with the added support for pattern matching and more of an "functional" style of programming.
-FunL has the same kind of indentation or "off-side rule" syntax that Python has.
+One of the goals in creating FunL was to make a scripting language that would be as enjoyable and convenient to use as Python but with the added support for pattern matching and more of a "functional" style of programming.
+FunL has the same kind of indentation or "off-side rule" syntax as Python.

 As an example, here is a tail-recursive version of the well known factorial function.